harelber/PoPS/README.md

 - `--output` (required): Directory where output and error logs will be saved.
 - `--ip` (required): IP address of the target resolver.

-The script iterates over preset CMS parameters (`w` and `d` values), processes each `.pcap` file, and saves the results in the specified output directory.

 ---